-Ever since I started my investing journey (almost a decade ago) I have stayed away from penny stocks.
+Ever since I started my investing journey (over a decade ago!)
+I have stayed away from penny stocks.
 I consider them very dangerous, risky, and speculative.
-I wrote a mini-lesson on this topic in my book but I’d like to share the information with you all here as well because I feel is very important that you are informed.
+There is a lesson about this in my book but I’d like to share the information with you all here as well because I feel is very important that you are informed.

 Before I get into this, I want to emphasize that I fully respect everyone’s approach towards the stock market.
 If someone is an advocate of penny stocks and has no problem putting their hard earned money in those kinds of investments, I respect that.
 However, it is something I personally stay away from.